Florida National Guard helicopters attack wildfires

 |0

-This work, Florida National Guard helicopters attack wildfires [Image 21 of 21], by MSgt Christopher Milbrodt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Florida National Guard helicopters attack wildfires, by MSgt Christopher Milbrodt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT